 Disclaimer: I do not own Doctor Who and gain nothing from the creation of this story

-Leaning against a light pole, Rose grinned as she watched the Doctor interact with the two boys.
+Leaning against a light pole, Rose grinned as she watched the Doctor interact with the three boys.
 He'd be great with their own children in a few years.
 Finally, he stood and grinned at her as he rushed over and grabbed her hand.

 Grinning at her over his shoulder the Doctor yelled back, "The nearest toy shop closes in less than an hour."

 "You can build worlds with these," the Doctor muttered softly, his gaze focused on the tiny building blocks in his hands.
 "Such a simple and primitive toy on Earth, but these Legos have great potential."
 He snapped two black blocks together and carefully snapped them onto the side of large round disk made of the same blocks.
 Grinning, he adjusted the glasses on the tips of his nose and pulled the large disk into his lap.
 Carefully he added a few more pieces and softly continued, "I've seen the future of humanity and these well never vanish.
 New Earth and children are still learning how to put two and two together with legos."
 He rubbed his hands together with glee, barely containing the grin on his face, "Yes, a toy to you, but a vast possibility to me.
-They've made all kinds of sets: western, space, medieval, Harry Potter-"
+They've made all kinds of sets: western, space, medieval, Lord of the Rings, Harry Potter-"

 "I love these things."